- Get Started

 An activity provider is any tool or system that generates data about learning experiences, achievements and job performance and sends it to the LRS.
 This represents a wide range of learning technologies from an e-learning course to an event attendance app, from a social learning platform to an interactive whiteboard.
 Read More

-You can use Tin Can to collect data about job performance from business systems (the equipment and software your people use to do their jobs).
+You can use xAPI to collect data about job performance from business systems (the equipment and software your people use to do their jobs).
 This data can be combined with data about learning from other activity providers to improve learning initiatives and business decisions.

 When you pull data from a business system, it’s really just a type of activity provider.
 In this case the activity being provided is the job task being performance and the data generated is data relating to job performance.